JzesatiD/DeskStoreSQL_35_Queries/README.md

-# Furniture Store: 35 SQL Requests
+# <center>Furniture Store: 35 SQL Requests</center>
-35 explained SQL queries from Furniture Store database that sells primarily desks and tables in the United States.

-- 01-customer-insights
-- 02-order-analysis
-- 03-product-performance
-- 04-sales-value-metrics
-- 05-subqueries-and-exists
-- 06-conditional-analysis

-This project showcases 35 SQL queries written against a sample database of 4 tables.
-Each query solves a practical business question, using joins, aggregation, filtering, and advanced SQL features.
+This analysis of 35 queries leveraged SQL as the primary tool to explore a relational database representing a furniture store’s operations.
+SQL's power to perform complex joins, filtering, group-based aggregation, and subqueries made it ideal for answering layered business questions drawn from customer, order, product, and sales data.

 ## ERD (Entity Relationship Diagram)
 ![ERD](https://github.com/JzesatiD/DeskStoreSQL_35_Queries/blob/main/assets/furniturestoreERD.png?raw=true)

+## <center>Analysis</center>

 ### Why SQL Was Used for This Analysis
-This analysis leveraged SQL as the primary tool to explore a relational database representing a furniture store’s operations.
-SQL's power to perform complex joins, filtering, group-based aggregation, and subqueries made it ideal for answering layered business questions drawn from customer, order, product, and sales data.

-SQL enabled structured interrogation of the data to reveal insights across multiple levels of the business — from regional customer activity and order composition, to product demand patterns and revenue concentration.
+SQL enabled structured interrogation of the data to reveal insights across multiple levels of the business - from regional customer activity and order composition, to product demand patterns and revenue concentration.
 The language’s flexibility in combining data across multiple related tables (Customer, Order, OrderLine, Product) allowed for targeted business questions to be answered with clarity and precision.

 ### Business Insights Discovered
 Through the use of SQL, several strategic findings were uncovered: